So-coder-ai/Aquaculture/README.md

 ## Contributing
 - Open an issue or submit a pull request in the GitHub repository.
 - For larger changes, please discuss via an issue first.

-## License
-Specify a license for your project (e.g., MIT, Apache-2.0).
-If you want, I can add a LICENSE file—let me know your preference.